Old Glory DC re-signed Thretton Palamo for the 2021 Major League Rugby season. The 33-year-old center is 6’3″ and 255 lbs.

-Thretton has since made 17 National team appearances, starting 13 times.
+Thretton has made 19 National team appearances, starting 13 times.
 His last match was against Tonga on November 19, 2016.
 He played in the 2007 RWC and then again in the 2015 RWC.

 Tretton has also played in 19 World Sevens Series tournaments beginning with the 2008-2009 season and was accepted Sevens residency in 2016.

 He began his professional rugby career in the 2008-2009 season with France Top 14 League’s Biarritz Olympique and then was placed on hold as returned to the U.S. to resume his education at the University of Utah.